tnam02112001/mustangmayhem/README.md

 Using the Dijkstra pathfinding algorithm, The Hunter tries to get to the Mustang.
 The longer the game runs, the faster the Hunter is.
 As a result, the player needs to control the Mustang faster to survive from hunting.

-## Development Process
-Our development process took us about one week to finish.
-Our process went through two stages: the designing stage and the programming stage.
-As I was proficient in using Adobe Creative Suite, I was in charge of the designing stage.
-I used Adobe Photoshop to create the environment, UI, and animations of this game.

-After the designing stage, my teammate and I worked on the programming stage together.
-We chose Java and PApplet as our main programming environments.
-For this project, we had to solve two major challenges: Generating the world randomly, and increasing the difficulty as the game progresses.
-While my teammate primarily focused on parsing the world, I worked on speeding up certain entities to increase the challenge of the game.